Pregnancy back pain got you down? SPD pain? I’ve got you covered.

-Fill your mind with positive thoughts.
 Replace this negative thought with the positive; I can find healthy pain solutions to support my body while my baby grows.
-There are countless solutions for relieving pain and discomfort during pregnancy.
+There are countless solutions for relieving pain and discomfort during pregnancy, like the ones above.

 The Last Thing You Need to Know about Naturally Relieving Pain During Pregnancy

 Each and every pregnancy is different, even from one pregnancy to the next!
 Be gentle with yourself as you endure the aches and pains of motherhood.
 Lean into your instincts and find what feels good for you.